diffix/reference/docs/computing noise.md

 1. Calculate the average of the `Nt` values
 2. Calculate the `total flattening` as the sum of differences between the values of each entity in the `Ne` set with the `Nt`-average
-3. Create `flattened aggregate` as the aggregate of all AID contributes less the `total flattening`.
+3. Create `flattened aggregate` as the aggregate of all AID contributes less the `total flattening`
 4. Calculate the `average contribution` as the `flattened aggregate` divided by the number of distinct AID values
 5. Calculate `noise scale` as the larger of `average contribution` and half of the top group average
 6. Take the `<unaccounted for>` value and reduce it by `total flattening`